daattali/beautiful-jekyll/capstone/proposal.md

 ### Conflicts of interest

 Declare any conflicts of interest.
 For example, if a current MDS student or family member is involved with your organization on a professional or personal level, this should be declared along with a short explanation.
 These situations are generally not problematic, but we prefer to disclose them to the students before they rank the projects.

+### MDS Vancouver or MDS Computational Linguistics

+The MDS Vancouver program covers all aspects of data science, including topics of data wrangling, vizualisation, statistics and machine learning, amongst others.
+You can read more about the program [here](https://masterdatascience.ubc.ca/programs/vancouver) and can see the [About](/capstone/about) page to learn more about the type of projects MDS Vancouver addresses in capstone.
+The MDS Computational Linguistics program covers similar topics to MDS Vancouver but with a focus on teaching skills to turn language-related data into knowledge and to build AI that can interpret human language.
+You can read more about the program [here](https://masterdatascience.ubc.ca/programs/vancouver) and can see the [MDS Computational Linguistic Capstone website](https://ubc-mds-cl.github.io/about) page to learn more about the type of projects MDS Computational Linguistic addresses in capstone.